Dagger Hilt Extensions

 Works exactly like FragmentScenario, but supports Hilt dependency injection in fragments.

-Just replace androidx.fragment:fragment-testing
+Just replace androidx.fragment:fragment-testing dependency with

-.
+it.czerwinski.android.hilt:hilt-fragment-testing.
 All launchFragment

-functions are available with exactly the same signatures,
+and launchFragmentInContainer functions are available with exactly the same signatures,

-but return HiltFragmentScenario
+but return HiltFragmentScenario instead of FragmentScenario.

-In addition, it is possible to run tests using a custom class extending FragmentActivity
+In addition, it is possible to run tests using a custom class extending FragmentActivity,

 so if you are using a base activity in your project, you can run tests of your fragment in it.

-, which allows for running ActivityAction
+HiltFragmentScenario also implements onActivity, which allows for running ActivityActions,

 even when the fragment has already been removed.